dd9jn/rfc4880bis/crypto-refresh.md

 ## Risks of a Quick Check Oracle {#quick-check-oracle}

-In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in OpenPGP CFB mode (used by SEIPD v1 and SED packets) can be as an oracle to decrypt two octets of every cipher block {{MZ05}}.
-This check was intended for early detection of session key decryption errors, particularly to detect a wrong passphrase, since SKESK v4 packets do not include an integrity check.
+In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in OpenPGP CFB mode (used by v1 SEIPD and SED packets) can be as an oracle to decrypt two octets of every cipher block {{MZ05}}.
+This check was intended for early detection of session key decryption errors, particularly to detect a wrong passphrase, since v4 SKESK packets do not include an integrity check.

 There is a danger to using the quick check if timing or error information about the check can be exposed to an attacker, particularly via an automated service that allows rapidly repeated queries.

 Disabling the quick check prevents the attacks.

-For very large legacy encrypted data whose session key is protected by a passphrase (SKESK v4), while the quick check may be convenient to the user to be informed early on that they typed the wrong passphrase, the implementation should use the quick check with care.
-The recommended approach for secure and early detection of decryption failure is to encrypt data using SEIPD v2.
+For very large legacy encrypted data whose session key is protected by a passphrase (v4 SKESK), while the quick check may be convenient to the user to be informed early on that they typed the wrong passphrase, the implementation should use the quick check with care.
+The recommended approach for secure and early detection of decryption failure is to encrypt data using v2 SEIPD.
 If the session key is public-key encrypted, the quick check is not useful as the public-key encryption of the session key should guarantee that it is the right session key.

 ## Avoiding Leaks From PKCS#1 Errors {#pkcs1-errors}

 The PKCS#1 padding (used in RSA-encrypted and ElGamal-encrypted PKESK) has been found to be vulnerable to attacks in which a system that allows distinguishing padding errors from other decryption errors can act as a decryption and/or signing oracle that can leak the session key or allow signing arbitrary data, respectively {{BLEICHENBACHER-PKCS1}}.
 The number of queries required to carry out an attack can range from thousands to millions, depending on how strict and careful an implementation is in processing the padding.

 To make the attack more difficult, an implementation should implement strict padding checks.

 To prevent the attack, in settings where the attacker does not have access to timing information concerning the PKESK decryption operation, the simplest solution is to report a single error code for all variants of PKESK processing errors (this includes also session key parsing errors, such as on invalid cipher algorithm).
 If the attacker may have access to timing information, then a constant time solution is needed.
 This requires careful design since session key size and cipher information is typically not known in advance, as it is part of the the PKESK encrypted payload.

 ## Fingerprint Usability {#fingerprint-usability}